 I finally got some views to the north as I descended the trail which meandered down ski slopes and through the woods.
 I can’t really explain how huge an impact a ski resort has on the trail or the surrounding vegetation, but people should be outraged.
 The woods and ground suddenly seemed unnatural and man-made with completely different contours.
-I had had the same experience hiking on Bromley Mountain on my last section hike.
+I had the same experience hiking on Bromley Mountain on my last section hike.
 I’m not a downhill skier, so I guess I have little sympathy for the ski industry.

 I passed some day hikers hiking up from Rt 125 on my way to Middlebury Gap who were out geocaching and made it to the trail head at about 1:45pm with plenty of time before my bus was scheduled to arrive.
 The problem was that it never showed up.
-I tired hitching for an hour but no one would pick me up.
+I tried hitching for an hour but no one would pick me up.
 But as luck would have it, the geocaching couple I had passed earlier offered me a ride to my car when they came out of the woods and I got back to the Boston area before sunset.

 After this section, I have to say that I really have a lot of respect for the Long Trail thru-hikers I met.
 They kept going day after day in very difficult, wet conditions.
 I also have become a convert to shelter-based camping and plan to adjust my gear a little to incorporate more shelter stays into future section hikes.